Philology

 this

-supremacy of the idea dawned on me as the light of German
+supremacy of the idea was dawning on me in the misty light of German

 Romanticism.
 It culminates of course, in deity.